Availity/sdk-js/docusaurus/docs/api/getting-started.md

 #### remove or delete

 Remove an entity with a DELETE call.
 When an id is passed in, `/id` is added to the url.
-If the first parameter is a string or number, it is treated as an ID, otherwise data.

 ```js
 import AvApi from '@availity/api-axios';